RESOURCES | Land Petitions online

 Each petition is preceded by a marker page such as the lined page, above.
-Every once in a while, a loose page has been placed out of order in the neighbouring petitions.
-Also, neighbouring petitions may be from members of the same family or migrating group.
+Every once in a while, a loose page has been placed out of order in the adjacent petitions.
+Also, the nearby petitions may be from members of the same family or migrating group.

 If the reference tag is correct and the petition number is correct, you should have arrived at the record:

 The first page is often a chronology of the processing of the petition.
 A final decision can be a simple “recommended” or “not recommended”, written in corner.

 If the script is difficult to read, you may consult some transcriptions from my personal research, here.